M66B/FairEmail/tutorials/settings-overview.md

 **NOTE:** If you have any troubles, check [this extensive FAQ](https://github.com/M66B/FairEmail/blob/master/FAQ.md).
-You may also ask in [this XDA Forum thread](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/) or via email to [marcel@faircode.eu](mailto:marcel@faircode.eu).
+You may also ask in [this XDA Forum thread](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/) or via [this contact form](https://contact.faircode.eu/?product=fairemailsupport).
 Bad reviews won't help you or the developer, so try asking in person first.

 **NOTE:** A tutorial on the first configuration of the app and on how to add an account can be found in the [first configuration manual](first-config.md)

-## Opening the Settings
+## Opening the settings
 To open the settings, tap the three dashes in the top left corner (hamburger menu) and select "Settings" with the gear icon.
 That's it, you're already within the settings.